MJoseph1234/makeshift/README.md

     Shadowed
     Ghostly
 ```
-Running this template through a `ProcLang` parser will randomly generate a some haunted beach names that we can send our adventurers through.
+Running this template through a `MakeShift` parser will randomly generate a some haunted beach names that we can send our adventurers through.
 Some of my favorites are:
 - Twilight Tides
 - The Banshee Bay
 - Ghostly Coast

-With just a couple lines and some fun adjectives, this simple `ProcLang` example can create about 40 random names for our haunted beach.
+With just a couple lines and some fun adjectives, we have a simple `MakeShift` example can create about 40 random names for our haunted beach.
 A little time and creativity to expand this template can allow limitless randomly generated options.

 ### How can I use it?
 Great question!
 There's a few things you can do: